 (1998-2012) Traditional Swedish folk trio with tunes from Skåne, Småland and Västergötland on the repertoire.
-I played saxophone, harmonica and hurdy gurdy, as well as writing some of the tunes.
+But we also played many own compositions by me and violinist Jon Sirén.
+I played saxophone, harmonica and hurdy gurdy.
 Has performed concerts and played for dance in many parts of Sweden, such as Korröfestivalen, Felan i Örebro, Malmö Folk, Skövde Folk, Allegården et al. Has also been to Norway, Poland, USA and Canada.
 Played for a week in the summer of 2007 at different smaller, mainly outdoor stages in Malmö city.

 (2007-2011) Nine piece band which performed it's own interpretations of the hits of the Persian pop icon Googoosh from the 60's and 70's.
 Leader was the singer and actor Bahare Ahmad.
 Since the start we played a lot in Malmö, such as at the Malmö Festival, Pildammsteatern in Malmö, Jeriko and Inkonst, Möllevångsfestivalen, and participated in Kanal Lokal (TV), and performed live in P2 Radio.
 Also played in Alvesta at the Tivoli Festival.
 I participated with soprano and alto sax, and did all the arrangements for the four wind instruments.